Genaker/TerraformMagentoCloud/README.md

 You can launch an instance from an existing AMI, customize the instance, setup Software (Magento, ODDO, Wordpress, Shopware etc.) and then save this updated configuration as a custom AMI.
 Instances launched from this new custom AMI include the customizations that you made when you created the AMI.

-# Magento 2 Installation Automatio (Centos 8.2, AWS linux with ARM support) GitHub reposetory:
+# Magento 2 Installation Automation (Centos 8.2, AWS linux with ARM support) GitHub reposetory:

 [Magento installation Script] (https://github.com/Genaker/Magento-AWS-Linux-2-Instalation).